 What a surprise, another seaweed!
 That’s right, seaweed is very important in traditional Japanese food culture as it is nutritious and healthy.
 In this case, dried nori seaweed can be in the form of either a flat sheet, shredded into strips, or as seaweed flakes (called aonori).
 Nori sheets are ideal for encasing sushi rolls, and aonori is a classic topping for yakisoba noodles and okonomiyaki.

 Literally translating to “bread powder,” Japanese breadcrumbs or panko are mainly used for crumbing deep-fried foods in Japan.
 The difference between more standard Western breadcrumbs and panko is that panko breadcrumbs are larger, lighter flakes, and they don’t absorb as much grease as standard breadcrumbs.
 Panko can also be used as a binder or in bakes.

 Available as black or white seeds, sesame seeds, or goma, are a classic garnish when it comes to Japanese cuisine.
 Used liberally and with great versatility, white sesame seeds are frequently used as a dusting for donburi or stir-fries, and they are also used in sauces and even sweets!

 9. Potato Starch

 Also known as katakuriko, potato starch is used as a thickening agent to make Japanese sauces.
-This is often the case when cooking chuka-ryori (Japanese style Chinese food).
-It is lighter than wheat flours, meaning that potato starch makes for a great coating when making fried food like karaage (Japanese fried chicken), and it can also prevent sticking when making Japanese sweets such as chewy mochi.
+This is often the case when cooking chuka-ryori (Japanese-style Chinese food).
+It is lighter than wheat flour, meaning that potato starch makes for a great coating when making fried food like karaage (Japanese fried chicken), and it can also prevent sticking when making Japanese sweets such as chewy mochi.
 Cornstarch can also be used in a similar way but with varying textures.

 10. Green Tea